30 The Aging Process Explained

 When you think about your parents, relatives, friends, and acquaintances, you will notice that you know some very healthy and fit 60-year-old people and 60-year-old people that have trouble functioning in daily life.

 Naturally, scientists are interested in finding out why some people age faster than others.
 One type of study that allows us to study aging is twin studies.
-In this type of study, the aging process of identical twins is studied; because these individuals are genetically identical, any differences are assumed to be due to external factors.
+In this type of study identical twins are recruited and studied.
+Since identical twins have identical DNA any differences between those identical twins can be assumed to be due to environmental factors.

 Twins that showed the greatest discrepancies in aging also had the greatest degree of discordance between personal lifestyle choices and habits.
 The most notable exogenous factors that influenced the degree of aging were sun exposure and smoking.
 Other contributors included excessive alcohol consumption, stress, diet, exercise, disease, and medications.